A Mechanical Ventilation Mastery Workshop for Emergency Department Staff

 We don’t just teach mechanical ventilation.

-We engineer meaningful change and team success.
+We engineer meaningful change.

 Our workshops have been correlated with: